Skip to main content

 Changing your MFA method

-You can change your MFA method at any time within your wallet sidebar.
-Click on the pencil icon next to your enrolled method.
+You can change your original MFA method at any time within your settings.
+You'll first need to enroll a new authentication method.

 You’ll receive a code to your existing authentication method, and then can enroll a new device or authenticator app.
-Once complete, you’ll see a confirmation message.
+Once complete, you’ll see a confirmation message and can click Unenroll on the method you wish to remove.

 Adding multiple MFA methods